sparkfun/SparkFun_RTK_mosaic-X5/docs/correction_service.md

 ---
-icon: material/cog
+icon: fontawesome/solid/map-location-dot
 ---

-In Real Time Kinematic (RTK) positioning, a Rover uses corrections from a local Base station to accurately augment its position to centimeter level.
+In Real Time Kinematic (RTK) positioning, a Rover uses corrections from a local Base station to accurately augment its position to the centimeter level.
 This is done by using carrier-phase measurements of the received GNSS signals and differencing techniques.
 Put simply, an RTK Base knows where it is and - based on its location - can share satellite signal correction data with local Rovers, to allow them to achieve centimeter-level positioning.

 NTRIP (Networked Transport of RTCM via Internet Protocol) is a standardized way of transferring RTCM correction data between RTK Bases and Rovers.
 It is the protocol used by NTRIP Casters for inbound and outbound corrections.